Prince George Amateur Radio Club

 Many of our members are registered Public Safety Lifeline Volunteers (PSLV) with Emergency Management British Columbia (EMBC).
 Their primary responsibility is to provide emergency management communications when the public systems are either not available or not working.
 An example of this is our partnership with the Search And Rescue (SAR) community.

 "Amateur Radio" is an international term that means that we can not use our radios for profit.
 To get an "Amateur Radio Operators Certificate", you have to pass a federal examination that includes basic electronics, radio regulations, and operating procedures.
 This contrasts with commercial radio operators who simply buy a license and are good to go.
+Morse code no longer a requirement, not even for advanced status.

 You don't have to be a Prince George resident to be a member.
 We serve a large geographic area with repeaters in Mcbride, Valemount, Quesnel, Burns Lake, and other communities.
 We also assist other clubs with their projects.
 For example, we installed repeaters at Lac La Hache (south of Williams Lake), and Wells and we've helped service repeaters in other areas.
 We are asking all out lying areas that do not have their own club to join the Prince George Amateur Radio Club to help support us, so we can continue to support you.
 Everyone is welcome and we greatly appreciate your support.